 Fidelity Bond 101

-Fidelity bonds are meant to protect against losses that are not typically covered under standard burglary or theft policies, such as theft or embezzlement that is done by employees.
+Fidelity bonds are meant to help protect against losses that are not typically covered under standard burglary or theft policies, such as theft or embezzlement that is done by employees.
 Fidelity bonds can be purchased as a blanket bond, which will apply to all employees, or can be bought for a specific employee.

 When looking for the right fidelity bond for your business, your insurance company will most likely set specific hiring practice guidelines that will have to be followed.
 If any of the duties of a covered employee change within the company, it must be discussed with the insurance company to ensure that they will still be covered.
 Certain businesses, such as security firms, cash carriers, and brokerages are required by law to invest in a fidelity bond.

 Fidelity bonds are available to cover both first party and third party issues.
-First party bonds will provide protection from intentional acts that are committed by employees, whereas third party bonds will provide coverage for intentional acts from those working for the company on a contract basis, such as independent contractors.
+First party bonds will provide coverage from intentional acts that are committed by employees, whereas third party bonds will provide coverage for intentional acts from those working for the company on a contract basis, such as independent contractors.

-When looking for the right fidelity bond to protect your business, contact Unisource Insurance Associates in Wauwatosa, Wisconsin.
+When looking for the right fidelity bond to help protect your business, contact Unisource Insurance Associates in Wauwatosa, Wisconsin.
 We will work with you to ensure that you have the right amount of coverage, all at the right price to fit your budget.